'The best way to become a skilled maker is to learn from one'

 Modern Makers is a programme for a small group of young people to work intensively with a professional maker to learn craft skills.

-This programme addresses issues around youth career progression and clear pathways in a rural area; highlights issues around the heritage crafts of a rural area dying out; supports a rural contemporary craft sector giving young people the opportunity to try making and experience first hand a rural micro-business; raises discussion around the possibility of creative apprenticeships in artists and makers studios; creates a programme and a space for young people to debate, network and think critically about making; and values the skills of professional makers by paying them to share skills.
+This programme aims to address issues around youth career progression and clear pathways in a rural area; supports a rural contemporary craft sector giving young people the opportunity to try making and experience first hand a rural micro-business; raises discussion around the possibility of creative apprenticeships in artists and makers studios; creates a programme and a space for young people to debate, network and think critically about making; and values the skills of professional makers by paying them to share skills.

 Modern Makers 2016